-- 1. Pre-processing of the event signal. - If the "Apply Notch, High Pass, Low Pass filters if checked in the Main Parameters" checkbox in the "Amplitude Check Parameters" group on the "Parameters/ Advanced/SWD Identification" sub-tab is checked, then the event signal is filtered according to the filters selection and parameters on the "Parameters/Advanced/Main" sub-tab. - The event signal is detrended according to the detrending parameters on the "Parameters/Advanced/Main" sub-tab. - 2.
-Calculation of the Line length curve of the event signal.
+1. Pre-processing of the event signal.

+- If the "Apply Notch, High Pass, Low Pass filters if checked in the Main Parameters" checkbox in the "Amplitude Check Parameters" group on the "Parameters/ Advanced/SWD Identification" sub-tab is checked, then the event signal is filtered according to the filters selection and parameters on the "Parameters/Advanced/Main" sub-tab.

+- The event signal is detrended according to the detrending parameters on the "Parameters/Advanced/Main" sub-tab.

+2. Calculation of the Line length curve of the event signal.

-A window of size M samples (defined by the parameter "LineLength Window Size" in the "Amplitude Check Parameters" group on the "Parameters/Advanced/SWD Identification" sub-tab) is moving along the event signal with step equal to one sample, and for each window position i the line length is calculated as
+A window of size M samples (defined by the parameter "LineLength Window Size" in the "Amplitude Check Parameters" group on the "Parameters/Advanced/SWD Identification" sub-tab) is moving along the event signal with step equal to one sample, and for each window position i the line length is calculated as windows.

-$LL_i = \sum{j=0}^{M-2} |s{i+j+1} - s{i+j}|$, where s_j is the jth signal value, j=0..N-1, N is the number of windows.

-3. Finding all local maxima of the LL curve (i.e., the peaks of the LL curve and their amplitudes).
-From these, selecting sequences of consecutive peaks such that the distances between adjacent peaks in the sequence are within the limits defined by the "SWD Main Frequency Range" ("Min" and "Max") in the "SWD Identification Parameters" group on the "Parameters/Advanced/SWD Identification" sub-tab.
+$$LL_i = \sum{j=0}^{M-2} |s{i+j+1} - s{i+j}|$$ , where $s_j$ is the jth signal value, j=0..N-1, N is the number of distances between adjacent peaks in the sequence are within the limits defined by the "SWD Main Frequency Range" ("Min" and "Max") in the "SWD Identification Parameters" group on the "Parameters/Advanced/SWD Identification" sub-tab.
 For example, if SWD Main Frequency Range Min = 5Hz and SWD Main Frequency Range Max = 10Hz then the distance between adjacent peaks must be within 0.1 s (1/10) and 0.2 s (1/5).